 With three Michelin stars under its belt, Le Louis XV Alain Ducasse is undeniably one of the top culinary experiences Monaco has to offer.
 Adding to the restaurant’s prestige is its position in the palatial Hôtel de Paris, which is located next to the Place du Casino in the heart of the principality.

 Together chefs Alain Ducasse and Dominique Lory have created the ultimate in Mediterranean haute cuisine.
-Inspired by the Riviera, the modern menu gives pride of place to products, flavours and colours of the region, and dishes such as blue lobster with myrtle berries and ginger, pigeon breast, quince and cime di rapa and sea scallops with chestnuts and white truffle triumph service after service.
+Inspired by the Riviera, the modern menu gives pride of place to products, flavors and colors of the region, and dishes such as blue lobster with myrtle berries and ginger, pigeon breast, quince and cime di rapa and sea scallops with chestnuts and white truffle triumph service after service.

-Complementing the food is the expert wine pairings from chief sommelier Noel Bajor, the incredibly meticulous service and the immaculate décor.
+Complementing the food are the expert wine pairings from chief sommelier Noel Bajor, the incredibly meticulous service, and the immaculate décor.
 Located in the hotel's Salle Empire, the restaurant still exudes its Versailles-style grandeur after having its golden decorations, hangings and frescoes restored in early 2019.

 The Mediterranean-inspired menu is a masterclass in sophisticated fare that remains authentic to the region in which it was grown.
-Freshly baked petite baguettes paired with foie grass mousse and parmesan foam sets the precedence of what is to come, with mains such as langoustine ravioli with truffles and quail caramelised with apple puree and truffles delighting upscale diners.
+Freshly baked petite baguettes paired with foie grass mousse and parmesan foam set the precedence of what is to come, with mains such as langoustine ravioli with truffles and quail caramelized with apple puree and truffles delighting upscale diners.